SL SelfLandlord

 When exactly does Section 21 end?

 Section 21 is abolished from May 2026 for all tenancies — new and existing simultaneously.
-Any notice served after that date is invalid.
+Any notice served after that date is legally invalid.

 Can I evict a tenant at all after the Renters' Rights Act?